 A landlord/agent who interferes with the supply of gas, electricity, water, telecommunications or other services to the premises is in breach of the tenancy agreement (unless it is to avoid danger to any person or for maintenance or repairs).

 You can apply to NCAT for order/s that:

-If there is dispute over payment of an account and the supplier threatens disconnection, consider writing to them to explain the situation.
+If there is a dispute over payment of an account and the supplier threatens disconnection, consider writing to the supplier to explain the situation.
 Include supporting documentation.
 The following bodies may be of help: